-Rating Score (% of Marks Available) Description Fail 0% The proposal fails to address the criterion or cannot be assessed due to missing or incomplete information.
-Poor 20% The criterion is inadequately addressed, or there are serious inherent weaknesses.
-Fair 40% The proposal broadly addresses the criterion, but there are significant weaknesses.
-Good 60% The proposal addresses the criterion well, but a number of shortcomings are present.
-Very Good 80% The proposal addresses the criterion very well, but a small number of shortcomings are present.
-Excellent 100% The proposal successfully addresses all relevant aspects of the criterion.
+Rating Percentage Score (marks assigned) Description Fail 0% (0) The proposal fails to address the criterion or cannot be assessed due to missing or incomplete information.
+Poor 20% (200) The criterion is inadequately addressed, or there are serious inherent weaknesses.
+Fair 40% (400) The proposal broadly addresses the criterion, but there are significant weaknesses.
+Good 60% (600) The proposal addresses the criterion well, but a number of shortcomings are present.
+Very Good 80% (800) The proposal addresses the criterion very well, but a small number of shortcomings are present.
+Excellent 100% (1000) The proposal successfully addresses all relevant aspects of the criterion.
 Any shortcomings are minor.